 survive and thrive.
 Keeping your grass high is essential during the fall months but don’t forget to cut your grass low on your last mowing session before it snows so that moisture doesn’t build up under the weight of the grass and snow.

+With fall on the way you must prepare your lawn to promote a strong healthy yard before winter rears its ugly head.
 If you have any questions on prepping for the fall and winter months or are running into some issues doing the lawn care on your own, give the Grass Master a call at 1-888-GREENER or send us a message and we will respond to you as soon as we can.